ONCE A KNIGHT: Good Knights #1

 Only a threat to her life can make strong-willed Lady Alisoun hire Sir David of Radcliffe to protect her castle.
 Although he had once been a hero and master swordsman, the good life has been a little too good, and his warrior skills have become as rusty as an old suit of armor.
 But he needs the money to support his motherless daughter, and Alisoun is in no position to haggle.

 At Alisoun’s grand estate, Sir David does indeed discover peril and dark secrets.
 But the danger that surprises him most is how quickly and unwittingly Lady Alisoun lays seige to his own well-protected heart.

-Sir David is one of my favorite heroes, a mature knight who faces certain defeat and fights back anyway, a father who adores his daughter and wants the best for her, and the kind of man who pees farther than the other knights and swaggers around afterward because he’s proud of himself.
-He’s a real guy, if you know what I mean, and he was fun to write.
+Sir David is one of my favorite heroes, a mature knight who faces certain defeat and fights back anyway, a father who adores his daughter and wants the best for her, and the kind of man who pees farther than the other knights and swaggers around afterward because he knows what impresses the warriors he must fight next.
+He was fun to write.

 "Are you the legendary Sir David of Radcliffe?"

 A woman’s melodious voice broke David’s stupor and a toe prodded him in the middle of his back.
 He opened his eyes a slit.
 Tall yellow trees flooded his vision.
 Then he blinked, and the trees transformed themselves into straw spread on the floor around his head.
 Groaning, he remembered.
 Sybil’s alehouse.
 A morning spent deep in a foaming cup.
 Then blessed, drunken obliviation.
 He closed his eyes again.

 "I repeat myself.
 Are you the legendary Sir David of Radcliffe?"
 The lady’s voice lowered in disdain.
 "Or are you dead?"